-Figure 36: ConSol CM Web Client - Scope icon
+Figure 35: ConSol CM Web Client - Scope icon

-Please keep in mind that the icon is merged with the background color of the ticket icon.
+🔨 Please keep in mind that the icon is merged with the ticket color.
 So (in case you would like to upload your own icons) transparent images should be used for ticket icons.
-Otherwise, the background color might be lost or only be seen in a small border around the icon.
+Otherwise, the background color might be lost or only be seen in a small border around the icon